evennia/evennia/docs/source/Setup/Setup-Quickstart.md

     evennia -l

-You can also attach `--log` to other `evennia` commands to start the log right away, such as
+You can also start logging immediately when running `evennia` commands, such as

     evennia start -l

+To exit the log view, enter `Ctrl-C` (`Cmd-C` for Mac).
+This will not affect the server.

 ## Restarting and stopping

-This will restart the server without disconnecting any connected players:
+You can restart the server without disconnecting any connected players:

     evennia restart

-Do a full stop and restart (will disconnect everyone):
+To do a full stop and restart (will disconnect everyone):

     evennia reboot

-Stop the server (will need to use `start` to activate it again):
+Full stop of the server (will need to use `start` to activate it again):

     evennia stop